MikiP98/HumilityAFM/README.md

   - If the right-clicked block has a recipe that requires only itself and outputs only one other block, it will replace the right-clicked block with the output block from that recipe
 - Add variant choosing block?:
   - A GUI block that will show all the variants that can be crafted in the crafting table following the *crafting table on a stick* logic, and it will allow you to choose the variant you want to craft
-  - Should be really useful for candlesticks if they would get a lot of variants
+  - It Should be really useful for candlesticks if they get a lot of variants
 - Make Light Strips and Candlesticks into integrated datapacks?:
-  - Because of new tag system, the vanilla tool tags should no longer break, so at most this will fix the console spam with disabled features
+  - Because of the new tag system, the vanilla tool tags should no longer break, so at most this will fix the console spam with disabled features
 - Make BetterNether and BetterEnd support into integrated datapacks?
-  - Because of new tag system, the vanilla tool tags should no longer break, so at most this will fix the console spam with disabled features
+  - Because of the new tag system, the vanilla tool tags should no longer break, so at most this will fix the console spam with disabled features
 - Consider doing a HumilityLib library mod for config or such?
 - Improve Illuminated Cabinet Brightening rendering?
 - Add thin <sup>*(Blibiocraft style)*</sup> and short cabinets?